dineshdinz12/Lung_Disease_Multi_label_classification/README.md

 ## Acknowledgments

 - The ChestX-ray14 dataset
-- The PyTorch team
+- PyTorch team for the deep learning framework
-- The React and Material-UI communities
+- React and Material-UI communities for the frontend components
+- All contributors who have helped improve this project